kortina/fountain-differ/README.md

 Share a nicely formatted diff of 2 fountain files.

+## Why?

+Some apps (like Highland 2) will allow you to track changes and compare differences between versions, but I wanted a way to generate a diff that I could send to any reader and allow them to view with just a web browser.

+I considered just using GitHub gists, but they don't wrap and indent text of fountain files in a very readable way.

+I also added a few bells and whistles like printing line numbers (so reviewers could comment to the effect of *"(123) this line is awkward"*) and linking to line numbers with `#anchors`.

 ##### TODO

 - [ ] handle boneyard and bracket comments
+- [ ] sample lef.fountain and right.fountain
+- [ ] package the diff script, dynamically compute `$lines`
+- [ ] upload and generate URL with diff script
+- [ ] add scene numbers

 ## Usage